Cultural Business

 Applications can be submitted as text, audio or video file using the online form.

-We want to make application and participation accessible to everyone.
+We want to make applying and participating accessible to everyone.

 -